DarkCopper/website/README.md

 This is a sample website that will make you lose your time hehe.

-Go and check another more proffesional one.
+Go and check another more professional one.

 **Thanks**